 - Quarry Sales and Reserves Oxfordshire 2015 (pdf format, 132Kb)

 Annual monitoring reports

 We prepare an annual monitoring report each year which reports on and monitors the policies in the Minerals and Waste Local Plan.
 Annual monitoring reports will, in particular, report on:

 - progress on implementation of the Minerals and Waste Development Scheme and preparation of the Minerals and Waste Local Plan

 - the extent to which policies in the Minerals and Waste Local Plan are being achieved.

-The annual monitoring reports for the last three years are available below.
+The most recent annual monitoring reports are available below.
 For earlier reports, back to 2005, please contact us

 - Annual Monitoring Report 2016 - calendar year (pdf format, 1.9Mb)

 - Annual Monitoring Report 2016 (pdf format, 1.9Mb)